Your audience

 Data storage

 Contact-level data applies to the user across all their devices and channels.
 AttributesMetadata used for audience segmentation and personalization.
-They extend the concept of Tags by adding comparison operators and values to determine whether or not to target a user, helping you better evaluate your audience., TagsMetadata that you can associate with channels or Named Users for audience segmentation.
-Generally, they are descriptive terms indicating user preferences or other categorizations, e.g., wine_enthusiast or weather_alerts_los_angeles.
-Tags are case-sensitive., and Lifecycle ListsAutomatically generated audience lists that capture app open, uninstall, notification, and dormancy information within the past 24 hours, one week, or 30 days. are stored at the Contact level.
+Attributes extend the concept of tags by adding comparison operators and values to determine whether or not to target a user, helping you better evaluate your audience., tagsMetadata that you can associate with a channel or named user for audience segmentation.
+Generally, a tag is a descriptive term indicating a user preference or other categorization, such as wine_enthusiast or weather_alerts_los_angeles.
+Tags are case-sensitive., and Lifecycle ListsAutomatically generated audience lists that capture app open, uninstall, notification, and dormancy information within the past 24 hours, one week, or 30 days. are stored at the contact level.

-Events from any channel “roll up” to the Contact.
-This means that channel-level data is available for segmentation purposes for any Contact.
+Events from any channel “roll up” to the contact.
+This means that channel-level data is available for segmentation purposes for any contact.

 Note

-For projects using the channel-level segmentation system, custom Attributes and Tags can be set at either the channel or Contact level.
+For projects using the channel-level segmentation system, custom attributes and tags can be set at either the channel or contact level.
 For additional differences between systems, see Channel-level segmentation in Segmenting your audience.

 Data management